 Introduction to the basic genres of creative writing: poetry, short fiction, and creative nonfiction.
 Highlights the mechanics of creative writing by focusing on formal choices that create moving and meaningful work.
 Foregrounds models of critical thinking to help analyze and produce creative work.
 Introductory.

-Introduces the basic literary mechanics of creative nonfiction.
+Introduction to the basic literary mechanics of creative nonfiction.
 Introduces a variety of subgenres including memoir, reportage, lyric essays, cultural criticism, and critical reviews.
-Combines critical readings of professional writers along with workshops of students' own creative nonfiction.
-General Education: Upper Level Writing AND Languages and Literatures.
+Combines critical readings of professional writers along with workshops of students’ own creative nonfiction.
+General Education: Upper Level Writing and Languages and Literatures.

 Writing for Social Action

 Provides experiences and tools necessary to effect change through writing.
 Exposure to historical and contemporary examples of writing that have contributed to social change.
 Students will practice writing for different audiences, including peers and policymakers.
 Culminates in a community action project designed by the class.
-General Education: Upper Level Writing AND Ethics &Social Justice.
+General Education: Upper Level Writing and Ethics and Social Justice.
 Prerequisite: ENG 121(formerly ENG 111).
 Intermediate.

 Personal Voice in Professional Writing

-Develops the ability to maintain the integrity of their voice while meeting the demands of professional and workplace writing.
+Develops the ability to maintain the integrity of a personal voice while meeting the demands of professional and workplace writing.
 Write reports, proposals, memos, cover letters, and resumes for audiences within and outside the college.
 Prerequisites ENG 121(formerly ENG 111) and completion of the WLCE.

 Writing Minor Capstone

 Builds upon foundational understanding of the conventions of creative writing.
-The primary focus is on developing authorial voice and artistic sensibility, but it will also depend on critical readings of established authors.
+Focuses on developing authorial voice and artistic sensibility, but it will also depend on critical readings of established authors.
 Prerequisite: Completion of the WLCE, ENG 121(formerly ENG 111) and at least two other Writing Minor courses.
 Advanced

 Reading and Writing Seminar